ElianBustamante/Taller2-icc713-2-2023/README.md

 This project its about a software that recomends games to the user based on some questions.
 This software uses Javascript as the main language, and Express as the framework for the backend.

+Express is a popular web application framework for Node.js.
+It provides a robust set of features for building web applications and APIs, including routing, middleware, and templating.
+Express is widely used in the industry and has a large community of developers contributing to its development and maintenance.

+An API, or Application Programming Interface, is a set of protocols and tools for building software applications.
+APIs allow different software applications to communicate with each other, enabling developers to build complex systems by combining different services and data sources.
+APIs are commonly used to build web applications, mobile apps, and other software systems.

+In the context of this project, the API is used to provide recommendations for games based petitions.
+The API is built using Express, and provides several endpoints for different types of recommendations (4 endpoints).
+You can make requests to the API using HTTP methods like GET and POST, and receive responses in JSON format.

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.